3ICE/wsd17-DAAK/README.md

 ## Communication and Meeting
 Our first meeting: three people were present in person, Daniel attended via Skype.
 For the remaining meetings we plan to all meet in person.
 We'll schedule a time, such as: Every wednesday 16-23
 * We have created a facebook group for communication purposes.
-We will migrate to Slack in coming days.
 * As of now we will be meeting every week and we are planning to have coding nights as well.
 * The timings will be decided in the beginning of every week, so that everyone is comfortable with it.